Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 12: Local Storage and preventing duplicates
 All searched cities are added to local storage and pulled on a refresh.
 If the city is already in the array, it will not be re-added.
 Later I will find a way to instead put it as the most recent item in the array (removing it then re-adding it?)

+### Commit 13: Append search history
+The stored searches are now listed under the search bar.
+Next will be to make them into buttons that pull up their data when clicked.

 ## credits
 https://getbootstrap.com/docs/5.0